nus-cs2103-AY2122S2/tp/docs/team/dandaandaaaaaan.md

     * Justification: As our target audience is professionals, it is very common that they will have contacts in Excel in some form.
 By designing an Import CSV command with flexibility of column numbers, professionals can easily migrate their existing contacts with minimal modifications.
 * **New Feature**: Internal parser to style text components with a Markdown-like syntax
     * What it does: Allows for dynamically generated styled text, through Bold/Italic/Monospaced text, mainly used in command usage messages. e.g. a String of `**Bold**` will display as **Bold**, similar to in Markdown.
-    * Justification: In order to allow for developers to easily create styled text as feedback to users.
+    * Justification: Allows developers to easily create styled text as feedback to users in a familiar syntax.
 Some text components can get very long, especially command usage messages.
 Through the use of this parser, information can be presented to the users in a more organised manner, making it easier to read.

 * **Code contributed**:
     * 2000+ LoC contributed to the project.
 See [Reposense](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=dandaandaaaaaan) for more details.